Adrian Flynn: Club career

-Adrian Flynn made his début for Wakefield Trinity in October 1992 and played his last match for there during the 1994–95 season.
-He was transferred to the Castleford Tigers on 25 July 1995 and from Castleford to the Dewsbury Rams.
-He was transferred from Dewsbury to the Featherstone Rovers, making his début there on Sunday 19 January 2003, and played his last match for them during the 2003 season.
+Adrian Flynn made his début for Wakefield Trinity in October 1992 and played his last match there during the 1994–95 season.
+He was transferred to the Castleford Tigers in July 1995.
+He moved from Castleford to the Keighley Cougars as part of an exchange deal for Jason Critchley.
+He then moved on to the Dewsbury Rams.
+He was transferred from Dewsbury to Featherstone Rovers, making his début there on Sunday 19 January 2003, and played his last match for them during the 2003 season.

 Genealogical information

 Adrian Flynn is the older brother of the rugby league footballer, Wayne Flynn.